Louis DeJoy: Departure from USPS

 On February 18, 2025, DeJoy announced his intention to step down from the role of Postmaster General, asking the Postal Service Board of Governors to begin a search for his successor.

 On March 12, 2025, DeJoy entered into an agreement with "DOGE representatives to assist [the USPS] in identifying and achieving further efficiencies" outlined in the Delivering for America reform plan.
 In a letter to Congress, DeJoy confirmed that DOGE would have limited access to Postal Service data.
 Additionally, two USPS union leaders said that DeJoy assured them there were provisions in the agreement that would prevent DOGE from having unchecked access to postal workers' employee records.

 On March 24, 2025, DeJoy resigned his position.
+Doug Tulino then became the acting Postmaster General before the confirmation of David P. Steiner to the post.

 Other donations and board work

 DeJoy donated $747,000 to Duke University in 2014, funding Blue Devil Tower and the DeJoy Family Club at the football stadium.
 That year, his son was accepted to the school and joined the school's tennis team as a walk-on.

 In 2005, DeJoy and his wife founded the Louis DeJoy and Aldona Wos Family Foundation, through which they have provided donations to academic scholarships, including establishing the DeJoy-Wos Odyssey Scholars Endowment at Elon University.
 DeJoy is on the board of the Fund for American Studies.

 DeJoy serves on the Elon University board of trustees.